Why Critical Thinking is an Important Skill for Artists

 Take a piece or two and make careful observations.
 Whether analysing the piece in its historical or biographical context or simply conducting a comparative visual analysis, ask questions and seek answers.

-For example, inquire about what you think is going on in a piece, and why you think so.
+For example, enquire about what you think is going on in a piece and why you think so.
 Be specific in your personal inquisitions, because analysis translates well into the craft of critical thinking.

 Reflection & Self-Evaluation